GazzolaLab/MiV-Simulator/docs/tutorial/constructing_a_network_model.md

 # Copying and compiling NMODL mechanisms

+For more detail of NEURON NMODL, checkout [this page](http://web.mit.edu/neuron_v7.4/nrntuthtml/tutorial/tutD.html)

 ```python
 !nrnivmodl .
 ```

 # Generating soma coordinates and measuring distances

+Here, we create `Microcircuit_Small_coords.h5` file that stores soma coordinate information.
+To see the contents in the file, try to use `h5dump` like above.

 ```python
 !generate-soma-coordinates -v \